iifl-logo

 Our capacity expansion plans

 We intend to follow an expansion strategy of executing regular capacity additions, as well as continuous upgradation of our manufacturing technology and processes driven by demand and with a focus on incorporating new emerging technologies.
 Our manufacturing setup is centred on latest technology and processes focused on precision and accuracy aimed at maximizing production and operational efficiency while maintaining strict quality control and meeting demands of our customers.
 Recent upgrades to our solar panel manufacturing setup includes TOPCon based solar panel manufacturing technology, which has enhanced our product offering with continuous increase in production capacity.
-Further, the ongoing project for enlarging our production capabilities by 600 MW for solar inverter and 500 MWh for lithium-ion batteries in our Greater Noida Facility is expected to enable us to meet current and forecasted market demand.
+Further, our recent expansion of production capabilities 600 MW solar inverter and 500 MWh lithium-ion battery line at our Greater Noida facility on June 15, 2025 is expected to enable us to meet current and forecasted market demand.

-We are in the process of developing a new facility for manufacturing solar panels with an expected additional capacity of 600 MW in Dadri, Uttar Pradesh.
-We plan to use the Offer proceeds for establishing an integrated project in Ratlam, Madhya Pradesh, which is expected to more than double our current manufacturing capacity.
+Further, we have developed Dadri Facility for manufacturing solar panels with a capacity of 600 MW on October 1, 2025 and an expected additional capacity of 600 MW by November 2025.
+We plan to use the Offer proceeds for establishing an integrated project in Ratlam, Madhya Pradesh, which is expected to increase our current manufacturing capacity.
 While our existing facilities primarily serve north Indian states, our planned facility at Ratlam, Madhya Pradesh will help us in tapping new distributors and customers and to serve the growing markets in west and south of India.

-For details of our ongoing and proposed capacity expansion plans as on the date of this Draft Red Herring Prospectus, please see section titled “Our Business - Proposed Expansion Plans" on page 253.
+For details of our ongoing and proposed capacity expansion plans as on the date of this Red Herring Prospectus, please see section titled "Our Business Proposed Expansion Plans" on page 296.

 Our ability to profitably expand our capacities is dependent on our ability to efficiently manage our corresponding increase in expenditures and achieve timely completion and commissioning of the expanded capacities.
 As our existing and planned capacity additions come into greater utilization and translate into commercial production in line with increased demand for our products, it will result in an increase in our production volumes.